Nothing says winter dessert like Sticky Cranberry Gingerbread.

 - 2 large eggs lightly beaten

-- 1 tbsp /14 grams grated fresh ginger from 1-inch piece
+- 1 tablespoon /14 grams grated fresh ginger from 1-inch piece

 Heat oven to 350 degrees and line a 9-inch square or round baking pan with parchment.
 (Notes from Cooking the Kitchen: It might help to extend the parchment to create wings over the side of the pan, to later help lift the cake out of the pan after it has cooled.
 Do not attempt to remove the cake from the pan, until it has cooled sufficiently.)